mraad/HBaseToolbox/README.md

 * bytes - Write each column qualifier value as a byte array.
 * geojson - Write a column qualifier value in [GeoJSON](http://www.geojson.org/geojson-spec.html) format.
 * avro - Write a column qualifier value in [Avro](http://avro.apache.org/docs/current/) format.
+* esri - Write a column qualifier value is Esri shape binary format.
+The qualifier name is 'esri'.
 * noop - Do not write any values.

 ### Avro Format